-This medieval hamlet, into the heart of the Madonie Mountains, will seduce you with sweet silences and breathtaking views.
-This fortified citadel is nestled on top of a hill whose shape looks like the back of a horse.
-The name Geraci Siculo (Palermo) comes from the Greek word Jerax, (vulture) since, during the Greek colonization, in the 8th century BC, the fortress was the home of these predatory birds.
+The shape of the summit on which this fortified town is set is like that of the back of a horse.
+The name Geraci Siculo comes from Jerax, from the Greek vulture, chosen by the Greek colonisers in the 8th century BC because the fortress was inhabited by these predatory birds.

 In medieval times it was a very important county and one of the preferred residences of the Ventimiglia family, famous for having left so much in terms of historical and artistic heritage.